pegros/PEG_LIST/help/sfpegAppCardCmp.md

 ![Header Action Config](/media/sfpegAppCardActionConfig.png)

-At last, configure the **sfpegAppCardCmp** component in the App Builder by injecting the Knowledge Article ID through a **sfpegMergeUtl** template string.
+At last, after having created your Knowledge Article, configure the **sfpegAppCardCmp** component in the App Builder by injecting the Knowledge Article ID via a **sfpegMergeUtl** template string containing its `UrlName`.

 ![App Card Config](/media/sfpegAppCardConfig.png)